 Mary Barile is a writer and historian, and the author of fourteen books about antiques, history, and the paranormal.
 She is also an award-winning playwright, with readings and productions from The Kennedy Center to just-off-Broadway.
 Mary is dedicated to bringing the past to life.
 She has a PhD in theatre history and teaches playwriting, public speaking, and theatre history at the college level.

-Mary never turns down a chance to crawl through an old barn or an ancient attic, and discover a hidden gem.
-She brings an historian's sense to collecting and enjoys finding the story behind each antique.
+Mary never turns down a chance to crawl through an old barn or an ancient attic and discover a hidden gem.
+She brings a historian's sense to collecting and enjoys finding the story behind each antique.

 A lifelong knitter, crocheter and traditional rug hooker, Mary has designed and written for Rug Hooking, Early American Life, McCalls' Needlework, Ozark Handspun and other publications and websites.
 She teaches needlecrafts, natural and hand dyeing, and rug hooking, and is a founder of one of the Midwest's popular "hook ins" for rug artists.
 A craft historian, Mary has researched the traditions and methods of rural crafts, demonstrating knitting, crocheting and rug work at historic sites and preserving techniques for future artists.